Access4all/a11y-checklist/en/wcag/1.3.1b-use-of-lists/lists-with-only-one-entry/README.md

 created_at: "2024-03-14 13:00:02"
 ---

-# Checkpoint: Lists with only one entry
+# ✅ Lists with only one entry

 ## Description